c-a-s-t-l-e/helpful-reference-docs/docs/technical-setup/connect_local_git_to_github.md

 Fairly self-explanatory.

-## 2. Create a Folder On Your Machine
+## 2. Create a Folder On Your Local Machine

 Also fairly self-explanatory.